 Seven Morgan Stanley Private Wealth Management advisors made the top 20 on Forbes' list of the top 250 wealth advisors in 2017.
 Forty-six Morgan Stanley Wealth Management advisors and 39 Morgan Stanley Private Wealth Management advisors snagged spots on Financial Times' 2017 list of the top 400 financial advisors.

-Morgan Stanley Wealth Management has 140 disclosures on record with the SEC.
+Morgan Stanley Wealth Management has more than 100 disclosures on record with the SEC.
 This isn’t necessarily unusual for such a large financial institution, but it’s something current and potential clients should be aware of.

 Opening an Account with Morgan Stanley Wealth Management